Lección 20ª (cont.): Grammar

 To do well (badly, better, worse) / To do your homework / To do an exercise

-Tell & Say
+Tell and Say

 Remember the following rule: